 Proceed to Riobomba, about four hours to the south of Quito in vehicle.
 Meet with Sangay National Park Superintendent to discuss tour and receive updated recommendations for best observation areas.
 Purchase provisions for expedition at native Riobamba market.
 I (Downer) will oversee major purchases while catering to the particular requests of tour members.
 Tour members will assist.
 Proceed to Alao in the afternoon, arriving before sunset.
 Camp at Sangay National Park ranger station in this quaint town inhabited by Puruhaes Indians.
 Final arrangements for local guides and porters, who have worked with Downer for years.
 They will be informed of our coming beforehand through the park officials daily radio communications.
 After dinner, prepare for early-morning departure.
 Additional orientation talk and discussion with Park Rangers.

-After breakfast, hike into Culebrillas sector of Sangay National Park, ascending from circa 2,900 meters at Alao, to over 3,900 meters elevation at La Tranca pass by midday, passing through delightful Bosque San Luis, with spectacular views of upper Alao Valley, a classical glacially-
+After breakfast, hike into Culebrillas sector of Sangay National Park, ascending from circa 2,900 meters at Alao, to over 3,900 meters elevation at La Tranca pass by midday, passing through delightful Bosque San Luis, with spectacular views of upper Alao Valley, a classical glacially-sculpted cirque.

 Hike to La Playa, base camp for ascending Sangay Volcano.
 An early start, within one hour of sunrise, will permit us to take a slow but sure hike through some upper cloud forests, affording some excellent bird observations.
 When we reach a large sloping ridge, we will follow the ridge until early afternoon, ascending to the Abarca Tambo encampment, just west of Carniceria.
 It was along this Ridge that Ilusion and Dolores, two female mountain tapirs, were captured and radio-tracked during the early to mid 1990’s.
 Spectacular views of several snowy volcanoes will be enjoyed, particularly of the dramatic 5,230-meter-high Sangay and the exploded volcano, El Altar, both to the north.

 Day spent in the vicinity of La Playa encampment seeking to quietly observe the mountain tapirs.
 This should be an excellent photographic opportunity both for the mountain tapirs and their highland habitat as well as the spectacular Sangay Volcano.
 It is in this area where I have successfully guided film crews as well as photographed the tapirs in the wild for my own articles and presentations.
 I will explain ecological points of interest and those tied in with the evolutionary history of the area, giving little-known details thereof.
 It is almost certain that we will observe many fascinating habits and signs of the mysterious mountain tapir, a herbivore that is sometimes nick-named the “Al Jolson of the Animal Kingdom” because of its dense black fur and white fur-fringed lips.
 The distinctive trunk also reminds one of a diminutive mountain elephant.
 Areas visited will include bedding sites, feeding sites, mineral procurement areas, areas of giving birth, shelter areas, customary trails, areas of social interaction, etc. We will also take a special look at germinating seeds springing from the feces of the tapir and that have often been deposited along the tapir’s trails or in other frequented areas of its home range.
 We should gain a genuine appreciation of what it means to live life as a mountain tapir and of what the mountain tapir contributes to life on Earth!

 During this day we will climb to the base of the Sangay volcano.
 We will observe many of the transitional ecological communities which will provide an insight into the millions of years of evolutionary formation that has occurred in these fascinating Andean highlands.
 I have climbed to the top of Sangay volcano with Puruhaes Indian guides and can name many of the common as well as the rare plants and animals encountered as well as explain their special adaptations and contributions to the life community here.
 In a sense, this will be like going back through thousands and even millions of years to re-trace life’s daring progression on planet Earth.
 We will return to the encampment in time to prepare a meal and get adequate sleep.
 Before retiring we will discuss all our individual and collective observations.
 This day will afford an excellent chance for observing the mountain tapirs as well as other fascinating species such as the three deer species earlier mentioned, the Spectacled Bear, the rare Pacarana (a rodent), the Caracara, the Tapaculo, and the Andean Condor.

 We will hike over a very high pass, ascending to a height of 4,300 meters elevation.
 Here we will enter into the primitive zone of Sangay National Park.
 This is another area where I have had considerable success in closely observing and photographing the endangered mountain tapir.
 It presents pristine ecological conditions.
 The fact that it is frequently obliterated by volcanic activity yet still maintains its exuberance testifies to the magnificent adaptation to harsh conditions by the life forms here.
 The colors of the mosses are exquisite!
 A British botanist who did pioneering botanical work in this area during the 19th century, Dr. Richard Spruce raved about the great moss species diversity he encountered here.
 Whitetail Deer, Brocket Deer, Spectacle Bear, Pacarana, Rabbit, Sierra Finch’s, Tapaculos, Caracaras, as well as the Mountain Tapirs are more friendly in this isolated region since they are less persecuted by humans.
 This means we should have an excellent chance of observing them.
 However we will take great care not to in any way harass these animals, and will keep our disturbances to a minimum.
 (This we will have promised to do when receiving the permit for our entrance into this zone from park authorities.)
 Our goal will be to atone for the thoughtless persecution and plunder these gentle botanists have experienced in the past at the hands of humans.
 Our goal will be to appreciate them for their uniqueness and ecological contribution.
 We will not regard them as mere objects for our use or abuse, as has too often been the case in the past.
 This area provides very spectacular views of Sangay Volcano and a very large natural amphitheater covered with a variety of colorful herbs, shrubs, grasses, mosses, and lichens.
 The snow fields on the volcano and its fumeroles are beautiful to behold!
 We well allow a few hours for our return on this tricky route.
 Our native guide will assure our safety during this most rewarding part of our tour.
 A special exhilarating experience of the high Andes and the Amazon Basin as inextricably tied together will be ours during this day.